vijaykothareddy/Airflow_DAG-ETL/README.md

 # Airflow_DAG-ETL
-Setup workflow to capture the response and upload to S3 as json file.
-Covert JSON to CSV with transformation.
+Setup workflow to perform ETL of S3 website endpoint.

 # Introduction & Goals
 Write a DAG ( Dynamic Acyclic Graph ) to orchestate the workflow of below tasks on Airflow.
+   1. Capture S3 website endpoint GET response and write to S3 as JSON file.
+   2. Transform the response and write to S3 as CSV

 # Contents